9 Sights in Matsue, Japan (with Map and Images)

 Legend

-Togakuji Temple is a temple of the Soto sect located in Okutani-cho, Matsue City, Shimane Prefecture, and is the Bodhi Temple of Kojiro, the second son of the first Matsue lord Tadashi Horio.
-In the precincts, there is a five-ring pagoda-style tomb of Kojiro and five hundred arhats.
-In the cemetery, there are the graves of Kiyohara Taibei, a Matsue clan officer who excavated the Sata River in the Edo period, and Takigawa Kametaro, a Chinese scholar famous for his research on the "Historical Records".
+Togakuji Temple is a temple of the Soto sect located in Okutani-cho, Matsue City, Shimane Prefecture, and is the Bodhi Temple of Kojiro, the second son of the first Matsue feudal lord Tadashi Horio.
+In the precincts, there is a five-ring pagoda-style tomb of Kojiro, five hundred arhats, and so on.
+In the cemetery, there are the graves of Kiyohara Taibei, a Matsue clan officer who carved out the Sata River in the Edo period, and Takigawa Kametaro, a Chinese scholar famous for his research on the Shiki.

 4. 美保神社